About Barry G. Bisson MBA P.Eng (NB) FEC

 Barry was also an adjunct professor teaching a course in entrepreneurial finance in the Masters in Business Entrepreneurship and Technology Program (MBET) in the Faculty of Engineering at the University of Waterloo from 2005-2009.

 Barry holds BSc (1971) and MSc (1974) degrees in Civil Engineering from the University of New Brunswick and an MBA (1981) from Harvard University.

-He is a member of the Board of Directors of Shad Valley International.
+Barry is a member of the Board of Directors of Propel and of the Startup Zone in Charlottetown, Prince Edward Island.
+He also has served as a member of the Board of Directors of Shad Valley International.
 In 2009 he was named a Fellow of Engineers Canada.
 In 2013 he was awarded the distinction of Professor Emeritus in Engineering at the University of New Brunswick.